-Your Air Conditioner May Be Short Cycling
+Your Air Conditioner Might Be Short Cycling

 - Overheating: High heat can ruin components inside your air conditioner.
-Safety features will often detect overheating and shut the AC off to protect delicate parts.
+Safety features will often detect overheating and shut the AC off to protect sensitive parts.
 But if the original problem hasn’t been addressed, this process just starts over again.

 Short cycling is an annoying problem ideal for the tools and knowledge of a professional technician.
-But there are still other reasons your air conditioner may be shutting off unexpectedly.
+But there are still other reasons your air conditioner might be shutting off unexpectedly.
 Let’s take a look.

-Compressor Failure: This crucial component applies pressure to force heat out of the refrigerant before it’s vented out from your home.
+Compressor Failure: This crucial component uses pressure to force heat out of the refrigerant before it’s vented out from your home.
 When the component fails, a safety switch will recognize the pressure change and force the air conditioner to shut off.

 Clogged Condensate Line: When humidity is condensed into moisture during the cooling process, the condensate line safely drains it away.
 When the line or drain pan is clogged up, a float switch shuts off the AC before half of it is running underwater.